Looking for cover with GU Health? Compare the Grand United Corporate Health difference

 The insurer offers benefits for an extensive range of inpatient services you receive while in hospital, covering the difference between the portion of your bills covered by Medicare and the Medicare Benefits Schedule.
 It also runs an Access Gap Cover scheme to reduce, and in some cases remove altogether, your out-of-pocket costs for specialist treatment in hospital.

 Covered treatments can include accidental injuries, maternity services, assisted reproductive services, dental surgery, pharmaceuticals in hospital, surgically implanted prostheses, psychiatric care and hospital care at home.
-Depending on which Australian state or territory you reside in and the level of hospital cover you choose, you will also receive full ambulance cover or cover for emergency transport only.

 When it comes to extras cover, the range of treatments covered and the benefit limits available will vary depending on the plans offered by your employer and the level of cover you choose.
 Benefits are payable for services such as general and major dental, orthodontic, optical, physio, chiropractic, natural therapies, pharmaceuticals, aids and appliances, health management services and more.